tkent198/SW_riemann_problem/README.md

 Run ```fouradmissiblesols.m```: default setting with given (arbitrary) wave speeds.

 #### Figure 4
-The all-shock Riemann solution: evolution of  depth h and velocity u at certain times t with initial data hl = 1, hr = 1, ul = 2, and ur = 0.
-This set-up corresponds to a moving fluid crashing into a static fluid of equal depth.
+The all-shock Riemann solution (LS-RS): evolution of depth h and velocity u at certain times t with initial data hl = 1, hr = 1, ul = 2, and ur = 0.
+This set-up corresponds to a moving fluid crashing into a static fluid of constant depth.
 A shock wave moves in both directions at different speeds (slower to the left, faster to the right), resulting in a wedge of fluid of increased depth expanding asymmetrically about x = 0 with constant intermediate velocity u*.

 <p align="center">
   <img src="figs/hLSRS.png" alt="LSRS h"/>